 The superb encoding allows us to easily determine the few shots where special effects are used.
 A jet lands in a storm in one scene, while the crash landing in Greenland is similar to the visuals for the spaceship crash landing scene in George Pal’s When Worlds Collide.

 Olive offers no extras or commentary, which is too bad.
 Some really excellent critical essays on the show have been written, and they’re not simply anti-military.
 The movie has personal connections.
 My father was never in SAC but he was career Air Force all through this period.
 I don’t think he ever saw these movies and I wish we could enjoy them together now.
-He didn’t like aviation pictures in general because the planes always crashed… he was something of a “why can’t we just enjoy the pleasure of getting there?” man, a sentiment expressed in Stewart’s Flight of the Phoenix.
+He didn’t like aviation pictures in general because the planes always crashed… he was a “why can’t we just enjoy the pleasure of getting there?” flyer, a sentiment expressed in Stewart’s Flight of the Phoenix.

 Reviewed by Glenn Erickson